 Heat butter in a microwave safe 9-inch pie plate, 20 seconds at P10, or until melted.
 Turn the plate to coat the bottom with butter.
-Meanwhile, combine the remaining ingredients in a separate bowl, beat together and pour into the pie plate.
-Cover with vented plastic wrap, and cook at P6 power for 3-4 minutes.
+Meanwhile, combine the remaining ingredients in a separate bowl, beat together and pour into the pie plate

+Cook, covered with vented plastic wrap, using OMELET selection.
 Let stand 2 minutes.
 With a spatula, loosen the edges of the omelet from the plate, fold into thirds to serve.
 Always use scrambled eggs.